-People spend so much time worrying about what smoker to buy or which type of charcoal to cook with they tend to forget about accessories.
+People spend so much time worrying about what smoker to buy they tend to forget about accessories.

 Investing in the right accessories for your grill or smoker doesn’t just make your life a lot easier, it’ll improve the quality of your BBQ too!